Jirang Monastery: Explore A Peaceful Retreat In Odisha’s Tibetan Heritage

 Photo: Sanath Pulla / Unsplash

 Mahendra Giri Hills is situated around 50 km from Chandragiri.
 These hills are a heaven for nature enthusiasts and adventure lovers.
 These hills are considered to be the highest in the eastern ghats.
-These hills are also home to the Mahendragiri Wildlife Sanctuary, famous for its diverse flora and fauna.
+These hills are also home to the Mahendragiri Wildlife Sanctuary in Odisha, famous for its diverse flora and fauna.
 These hills are a popular trekking destination that attracts many tourists from around the world.
 Scenic Valleys, lush green forests and waterfalls in the hills are enough to captivate you.
 Mahendragiri Hills attracts a lot of nature lovers and adventure enthusiasts throughout the year.

 Suggested Read: Ramsagar Wildlife Sanctuary